apache/flink/docs/content/docs/dev/table/sql/create.md

 **NOTE** The `source_table` can be a compound identifier.
 Thus, it can be a table from a different catalog or database: e.g. `my_catalog.my_db.MyTable` specifies table `MyTable` from catalog `MyCatalog` and database `my_db`; `my_db.MyTable` specifies table `MyTable` from current catalog and database `my_db`.

-### `AS`
+### `AS select_statement`

 Tables can also be created and populated by the results of a query in one create-table-as-select (CTAS) statement.
 CTAS is the simplest and fastest way to create and insert data into a table with a single command.

 There are two parts in CTAS, the SELECT part can be any [SELECT query]({{< ref "docs/dev/table/sql/queries/overview" >}}) supported by Flink SQL.
 The CREATE part takes the resulting schema from the SELECT part and creates the target table.
 Similar to `CREATE TABLE`, CTAS requires the required options of the target table must be specified in WITH clause.

-Creating the target table of CTAS depends on Catalog, so if using the built-in memory Catalog, users must ensure that the table already exists in external storage.
-If using other catalogs such as hive Catalog, the target table will be created by Catalog automatically.
+The creating table operation of CTAS depends on the target Catalog.
+For example, Hive Catalog creates the physical table in Hive automatically.
+But the in-memory catalog registers the table metadata in the client's memory where the SQL is executed.

 Consider the example statement below: